storyfeet/dugi_bialan/content/works/little_red.md

 # He put on her clothes, and got into her bed in order to look like her.

-zan Elenuna wei giama la, is-di lon buna.
+zan Elenuna wei guma la, is-di lon buna.

 # When Elenoize arrived, he was ready.